How is the program designed?

 Clinical practicum experiences are provided at area ophthalmologists’ offices.

 Note: Students shall not receive compensation/payment, monetary or otherwise, from the practicum site.

 Is the program accredited?

-Stark State College will be applying for accreditation through COA-OMP (Commission on Accreditation of Ophthalmic Medical Programs).
+Stark Stark College is fully accredited through COA-OMP (Commission on Accreditation of Ophthalmic Medical Programs).